A Counterfactual Cause in Situation Calculus: Conclusion

 \section{Conclusion}

-In this paper, we propose a notion of cause based on counterfactual analysis.
+In this paper, we propose a notion of counterfactual cause in the situation calculus.
 In the context that a given action history leads to a goal, we show that our notion of cause generalizes naturally to a notion of achievement cause.
-We analyze the relationship between our notion of the achievement cause and the actual achievement cause by Batusov and Soutchanski.
-Finally, we compare informally our account to the account by Halpern and Pearl's.
-In terms of future work, it is interesting to see how our result can be extended to an epistemic setting, just like \cite{khan2021knowing}.
-Besides, it is promising to investigate how our method can be adapted for robot programming in GOLOG and other applications that are being built on action languages and require actual causation.
+We analyze the relationship between our notion of the achievement cause and existing works.
+Future works include extending the proposal to an epistemic setting, just like \cite{khan2021knowing}.
+Besides, it is promising to investigate how our method can be adapted for robot programming in Golog and other applications that are being built on action languages and require actual causation.